zerophin/csv-differences/README.md

 Compare two csv files representing the same information to find data entry errors.

+# Why

+I interviewed for a data entry position and was required to take a test comparing two different spreadsheets to check for data integrity.
+This automates that process.

 # svelte app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.